Tharu people: Religion

 The spiritual beliefs and moral values of the Tharu people are closely linked to the natural environment.
 The pantheon of their gods comprises a large number of deities that live in the forest.
 They are asked for support before entering the forest.

 Tharus have been influenced by Hinduism for several centuries.
 However, since the 1990s, some Tharu groups in the Nepal Terai converted to Buddhism in the wake of ethnic movements for social inclusion and against the religious hierarchy imposed by the Hindu State.
+In recent years a smaller number of Tharu people have converted to Christianity particularly after the rise of democracy in 1990.